 Notice that Euclid first defines a new primitive operation RIGHTANGLE by (as modern programmers would phrase it) writing a subroutine.
-The correctness of the algorithm follows from the observation that triangles ACE and AZF are
+The correctness

 &lt;sup>11The written numerals 1 through 9 were known in Europe at least two centuries before Fibonacci's Liber Abaci as "gobar numerals", from the Arabic word ghubār meaning dust, ultimately referring to the Indian practice of performing arithmetic on tables covered with sand.
 The Greek word $\ddot{\alpha}\beta\alpha\xi$ is the origin of the Latin abacus, which also originally referred to a sand table.